The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Hanna holds a degree in Business Administration from The Academy of European Integration in Szczecin, Poland and has a degree in Translation from Cluny I.S.E.I.T in Madrid, Spain.

 Ms. Ana Goytia, Finance Assistant

 Ana joined IOSCO's finance department in 2011 and her primary responsibilities involve accounting, financial reporting and statutory compliance.
-She also supports the preparation of IOSCO Board and Regional Committee meetings.
+She also supports the preparation of IOSCO Board, Stakeholders and Regional Committee meetings.
 Prior to joining IOSCO, she worked for a law firm in Madrid with a focus on mercantile and tax regulation.

 Mr. Siwoun Jin, Enforcement and Cooperation Advisor